johnlindquist/kit-docs/API.md

 - Only tested on macOS.
 - May require accessibility permissions.

 ### scrapeSelector

 Scrapes a webpage using a CSS selector.

-- Requires a Pro subscription
-- May require additional permissions or configurations

 ### scrapeAttribute

 Scrapes a webpage and extracts an attribute value.

-- Requires a Pro subscription
-- May require additional permissions or configurations

 ### getScreenshotFromWebpage

 Captures a screenshot of a webpage.

-- Requires a Pro subscription
-- May require additional permissions or configurations

 ### getWebpageAsPdf

 Converts a webpage to a PDF.

-- Requires a Pro subscription
-- May require additional permissions or configurations

 ### applescript